wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-ruby/fme-ruby-event-batching.md

 ## What is Event Batching?

-Event Batching is a core mechanism across all VWO FME SDKs that enhances performance and scalability by aggregating multiple tracking events—such as visitors, conversions, and attribute updates—before sending them to the VWO servers.
+Event Batching is a core mechanism across all VWO FE SDKs that enhances performance and scalability by aggregating multiple tracking events—such as visitors, conversions, and attribute updates—before sending them to the VWO servers.

 Rather than sending each event as an individual network request, the SDK collects events over a period of time, queues them in memory, and dispatches them together in a single batched request.
 For example, if an application generates 4,000 events in quick succession, the SDK groups these into one or more batches based on configurable thresholds, significantly reducing the number of outbound network calls.